jmmitchell/movestough/README.md

 **backlog in no particular order:**

+- add checks to file name deconflicting function for handling files that don't have an period or extension
+- fix display of verbose level # on interactive run
 - create a help function triggered by checking and `--help` or `-?`
 - implement check on success of rsync when creating the checksum_match
 - add some checking for dependencies and minimum versions of bash, rsync, etc.; once discovered, this should also be added to the documentation as well in the dependencies section of the README